 LITTLE MAKERS

-Join this innovative art class that uses technology and new media as an introduction to the creative invention using simple technologies and raw materials.
-Through play, story-time, mentoring, creative making & practical instruction children will discover & discuss how the world around them works and how to express their ideas.
-Instructor: Alanna Ho.
+Innovate with art, technology, and new media while exploring creative invention using simple technologies and raw materials.
+Through play, story-time, mentoring, creative making and practical instruction, children will discover and discuss how the world around them works and how to express their ideas.

 AGES 3-5

-Integrating simple sound, movement, and light technologies for preschoolers, your toddler will journey using storytelling and play as our primary momentum.
-Children will learn alongside their parents about simple circuit making, coding, and computational thinking in a stimulating and fun environment.
-Instructor: Alanna Ho.
+Integrating simple sound, movement, and light technologies for preschoolers, enjoy an artist-led journey using storytelling and play while learning about simple circuit making, coding, and computational thinking in a stimulating and fun environment.

 SCHOOL PROGRAMS (K-12)